Abimbola0605/Credit-Card-Fraud-Detection/README.md

     - Python 3.11+.
     - Google Colab or Jupyter Notebook on your computer.
     - Libraries: pandas, numpy, scikit-learn, seaborn, matplotlib, shap.

 2. Steps:
 - Clone my repository: git clone https://github.com/yourusername/credit-card-fraud-detection.git.
 - Install the libraries: pip install -r requirements.txt.
-- Open Fraud_Detection.ipynb in Google Colab.
+- Open CreditFruad.ipynb in Google Colab.
 - Mount your Google Drive and put creditcard.csv in /content/drive/MyDrive/.
 - Run the cells one by one to see my results.